 Do you want to further your leadership skills by being part of a supportive environment with other education professionals?
 The Master of Educational Leadership and Management is specifically designed for current and aspiring leaders in all education sectors and agencies.
 It provides a contemporary and academically sound, yet practiceoriented, form of sustained professional development.
 Explore theories of effective educational leadership, policy and strategy, human resources, and the complexities of educational organisations and how these relate to your practice.
 You’ll also enjoy the opportunity to conduct research on a topic that you are passionate about.

-- Achieve your Masters in 1.5 years full time
+- Achieve your Master’s in 1.5 years with full-time study

 - A strong focus on professional practice and practitioner research.
-You can choose between a full thesis and a smaller dissertation.
+You can choose between a full thesis or a smaller dissertation

 - Part-time and full-time study options available

-- A combination of intensive on-campus commitment (during school holidays) and self-directed learning.
-This gives you the flexibility to decide when you want to study, while still providing you with lecturers' support through ongoing personal or electronic communication.
+- A combination of intensive on-campus study (during school holidays) and self-directed learning.
+This gives you the flexibility to decide when you want to study, while still providing you with lecturer support through ongoing personal or electronic communication.

 For this programme, you will need the following:

 1. A recognised Bachelor’s degree in the same or similar discipline, with an average grade of B- or higher in all Level 7 courses; or